Skip to main content

 What can you do with the Moss API

 Customers use the Moss API to build workflows and reporting that go beyond standard exports.
-Common use cases fall into four main areas.

-Custom financial reporting and cost analysis
+Custom financial reporting and insights

 Replace manual CSV exports with live dashboards that combine Moss data with other business data.